-Candler Clays event raises funds for cancer programs and research
+20th annual Candler Clays event to continue to raise funds for cancer programs and research

 Candler Clays is an annual two-day event combining a charity auction of items donated by local merchants and a clay shooting competition at the Forest City Gun Club.
-This year's reception and auction will begin at 6:30 p.m.
+This year's reception and live auction will begin at 6:30 p.m.
 Friday, Feb.
-26, 2021, at The Plantation Club at The Landings.
-There will be limited attendance.
+25, 2022, at The Palmetto Club.

 Draffin & Tucker, LLP